Seminole burning: Indictments and trials

 Horace Speed was appointed as a special prosecutor in April 1898.
-He successfully persuaded a grand jury to return indictments against dozens of men—45 on charges of kidnapping, and 49 on charges of arson—though many of them successfully evaded capture for a time, and some found comfort in the territory of the Chickasaw Nation.
+He successfully persuaded a grand jury to return indictments against dozens of men—45 on charges of kidnapping, which carried up to 21 years in prison and 49 on charges of arson, which carried up to 20 years in prison, albeit many of them successfully evaded capture for a time, and some found comfort in the territory of the Chickasaw Nation.

 Before Judge John R. Thomas, Speed successfully prosecuted several men, some of whom requested a jury trial and some pleaded guilty.
-In total, six members of the mob were sentenced to prison: Nelson Jones (21 years), Andrew J. Mathis (10 years), Mont Ballard (7 years), Sam Pryor (3 years), Bird Ivanhoe (3 years), and H. Clay Roper (3 years).
+In total, six members of the mob were sentenced to prison: Deputy U.S. Marshal Nelson M. Jones (21 years), Andrew J. Mathis (10 years), Mont Ballard (10 years), Sam Pryor (pleaded guilty, 3 years), Bird Ivanhoe (pleaded guilty, 3 years), and H. Clay Roper (3 years).
 It was the first successful prosecution of lynching in the Southwestern United States.
+Jones was seen as one of the most culpable members of the mob, having recommended that the victims be tortured, made no attempt to notify his superiors about the mob, and gave directions to the mob.
+Mathis was found to have set fire to the brush that was heaped around the victims.

-Though Mont Ballard was sentenced to 10 years, he only served 7, and he returned home to a celebration of hundreds in Maud who proclaimed his innocence.
+Mont Ballard served 7 years of his 10-year sentence and returned home to a celebration of hundreds in Maud who proclaimed his innocence.
+Nelson Jones, the last man serving prison time for his role in the lynchings, was released from USP Leavenworth on parole in November 1910.

+On June 24, 1916, Mont Ballard, 53, was murdered by a friend, W.L.
+Harding, in a personal dispute.
+Harding, who shot and killed Ballard in front of a crowd in broad daylight, was convicted of murder and sentenced to life in prison.

+While in prison, Andrew Mathis lost four fingers on his right hand during an accident in the woodworking department.
+He was released from prison in August 1906.
+On January 14, 1927, Andrew Mathis, now 60, was murdered in Arizona by his former housekeeper, Eva Dugan.
+Dugan, who was also a suspected serial killer, was convicted of first degree murder, sentenced to death, and executed by hanging on February 21, 1930.